MDaubs/rspec-coldep/README.md

       User.all == 'a couple fake users'
     end

-is effectively the same as this (except `User` need not be defined in advance):
+is similar to this:

     User.stub(:find).with('1234').and_return('a single fake user')
     User.stub(:all).and_return('a couple fake users')

+except the ColDep version encourages test isolation by:

+  * not requiring `User` to be previously defined.
+  * not allowing unstubbed methods to be called on the dependency.

 ## Documenting collaborators builds test doubles